mntg4u/TgBasicBot/README.md

 - `BOT_TOKEN`
 - `OWNER_ID`

 **2. After deployment, follow the instructions that your bot shows.
-You'll be invited to join our developers group after the verification of your bot.**
+You'll be invited to join our developer's group after the verification of your bot.**

 **3. Using [@tgBaSiCBot](https://t.me/tgBaSiCBot) you will be able to verify your bot once your deployment is successfully completed.**

-**4. Other institutions will be shared via our developers group, hope you'll join us soon.**
+**4. Other institutions will be shared via our developer's group, hope you'll join us soon.**

 ## Usage